gui2de/ppol768-spring23/Individual Assignments/Fan Serenity/week-10/README.md

 * Model 4: Ranging between N=[1600, 2300] households, i.e. Power=[0.722, 0.864]
 * Model 5: Approximately N=1600 households, i.e. Power=0.788

-In general, for all models, power values are low (close to 0) for small values of N, and increase monotonically, converging to 1 for larger values of N.
+In general, for all models, power values are low (close to 0) for small values of N, and increase monotonically, converging to 1 for larger values of N. The minimum sample size is lowest for Model 1 at N of approximately 1100, the base binary regression case.
+It ranges from 1600 to 2300 households in Models 2-4, in which village indicators, a confounder,

-### Regression 1: Power Calculations
+### Regression 1: Power Calculations (Base Binary)
 |   N    | Power |  Std. err. | 95% CI, Lower | 95% CI, Upper |
 |--------|-------|------------|---------------|---------------|
 |        |       |            |               |               |